Sorullos: Description

-Sorullos are made of a mix of steamed water or milk, sugar, salt, butter, and cornmeal, which is formed into sticks or logs and then fried.
+Sorullos are made of a mix of steamed water, sugar, salt, and cornmeal, which is formed into sticks or logs and then fried.
 Alternatively, they can be shaped as disks, in which case they are called "tortitas de maíz" (corn fritters).
 The flavor is usually lightly sweet but can also be savory.
 Sorullos are best served hot, and the texture is crisp on the outside and dense and soft in the inside.

 Varieties

 "Sorullos de guayaba y queso" are filled with guava and cream cheese or queso blanco.

 Sorullos can also be stuffed with cheese and lunch meat.
 Any melting cheese can be stuffed into sorullos but Edam cheese (known as queso de bola) is the most traditional.
 Manchego, parmesan, and montebello (a local cheese) can be grated into the corn dough.

 There are also recipes containing bits of corn kernels, coconut milk (known as sorullos de coco), and green or yellow boiled mashed plantains added (sorullos de plátano).

 Sorullos can also be stuffed with capers, olives, and sardines cooked in sofrito.

-In some areas in Puerto Rico a "tortitas de maíz" isn't a round sorullo but a pancake made with cornmeal, baking powder, milk or buttermilk, coconut milk, butter, sugar, eggs, vanilla, and topped with powder sugar and cinnamon.
-They also can be served with fruit and syrup.
+In certain regions of Puerto Rico, "tortitas de maíz" refers to a round variation of sorullos, often enriched with anise seeds.
+Meanwhile, in other parts of the island, these tortitas are akin to American pancakes but use cooked cornmeal and coconut flour instead of regular flour.